 Potatoes have a high glycemic index compared to a lot of other foods because they are filled with starches that break down fairly quickly during digestion and are then converted to sugar, which can lead to a spike in your blood sugar levels.
 For this reason, Beckerman recommends limiting potato consumption among people with diabetes or other problems with high blood sugar.

-If you don't have diabetes or other conditions that affect your blood sugar, combine potatoes with foods that are high in protein and fat as a way to buffer the insulin spike that may arise from eating a large amount of carbohydrate rich foods on their own.
+If you don't have diabetes or other conditions that affect your blood sugar, try combining potatoes with foods that are high in protein and fat as a way to buffer the insulin spike that may arise from eating a large amount of carbohydrate rich foods on their own.
 “This will slow down digestion, provide longer lasting energy and avoid the quick insulin spike and crash that can happen from eating foods rich in carbohydrates alone,” Roney says.

 The Final Takeaway